kellanzheng/gettingdata/README.txt

 		d.
 Combine this Y set to the data set from the previous step with cbind.
 		e.
 Left join the activity labels index to this data set, using the values from the Y set as a lookup.
 This creates a new column called "activityName" containing the corresponding activity for each observation.
 			i.
 Note that this scrambles the original order of observations.
-	6. Creates a second, independent data set with the average of each variable for each activity.
+	7. Creates a second, independent data set with the average of each variable for each activity.
 		a.
 Using reshape2's melt and dcast function, the script computes the mean of each variable, for each combination of "subject" and "activityName".
 		b.
 This data set is written to a file called "output.txt" in the working directory.

+The output of this script is the tidy data set contained in "output.txt".